Saturday, Dec. 14, 2019

 Balfour is Georgia College's authorized vendor for announcements.
 Students will receive ordering information at their bobcats email address in mid-September.
 Additional information is available from Barnes & Noble at Georgia College.

 In order to participate in commencement, graduate students are required to wear a master's gown, graduate hood with the appropriate color piping, cap and black tassel.
-Undergraduate students are required to wear a bachelor's gown, green or blue collar stole, cap and black tassel.
+Undergraduate students are required to wear a bachelor's gown, green collar stole (or a blue collar stole if they are receiving Latin honors), cap and black tassel.
 Students will not be allowed to participate in the ceremony if they are not attired appropriately.

 Students may also borrow all or part of their regalia from recent GC graduates rather than purchasing their own items.